omarefg/thedonothingapp/README.md

 # The do nothing app

-Nothing to see here, just a React Native app to use as a lab, test and understand different things about React Native.<br/>Every course or topic will have it module.
+Just a React Native app to use as a lab, test and understand different things about React Native.<br/>Every course or topic will have it module.

 ## Modules